SC2.0 in Action

 Wellness Together Canada

 Stepped Care Solutions is the lead representative partner on Wellness Together Canada (WTC), the Government of Canada’s mental health response to COVID-19.
 Launched in April 2020, WTC is a free virtual care program available to all peoples of Canada.
 It provides 24/7 open access to a continuum of care which includes mental health and addictions literacy resources, self-guided interactive mental health and wellbeing tools, peer support and coaching for anxiety, grief and substance use, and individual professional counselling.
-In the two years, WTC provided free mental health support to more than 2 million unique users.
+In the three years, WTC provided free mental health support to more than 3.3 million unique users.

 A Collaborative Approach